Güell Pavilions and Garden

 The Güell Pavilions in Barcelona's Pedralbes neighborhood are an early work of the modern master Antoni Gaudí (1852–1926).
 The pavilions and the garden were designed at the behest of Eusebi Güell, who would become the young architect's most important patron, and were built between 1883 and 1887.
 Gaudí designed two pavilions, a stable, and a gatekeeper's lodge on either side of an elaborate wrought-iron gate depicting a fanciful dragon that led into the expansive Güell estate.
 The design was inspired by the myth of the Garden of the Hesperides, which, in a poetic retelling by Jacint Verdaguer that was popular with Gaudí and the Güell family, was interwoven with the history of the origin of the Catalan people.

-The Güell Pavilions are an example of Modernista architecture.
-Not to be mistaken with modern architecture, Modernismo is the name given in Spain to the Art Noveau style that flourished in the Catalonia region at the turn of the century; Modernista is the adjective form of Modernismo.
-The buildings at Güell contain many elements of Gaudí's signature building style, including parabolic arches and Catalan vaulting, and are topped by lanterns faced with trencadís, or fragments of colored ceramic tiles.
-According to Güell's will, the estate was given to the Spanish Royal Family and converted into a royal palace in 1918.
+The Güell Pavilions are an example of modernista architecture.
+Not to be mistaken with modern architecture, modernismo is the name given in Spain to the Art Noveau style that flourished in Catalonia at the turn of the century; Modernista is the adjective form of Modernismo.
+The buildings at Güell contain many elements of Gaudí's signature building style, including parabolic arches and Catalan vaulting, and are topped by lanterns faced with trencadís, or fragments of ceramic tiles, plates, and other items.
+In accordance with Güell's will, the estate was given to the Spanish Royal Family and converted into a royal palace in 1918.
 The site was later acquired by the University of Barcelona during its expansion into this area in the 1950s, and it now forms part of the Avinguda Diagonal campus of the university.

 2014 World Monuments Watch